Code your ESP8266 project with CLion IDE

 Boris HUISGEN

-The next RTOS SDK releases (version 4+) are going to use CMake as the default build process but it is already present into the current version 3.2.
-For owners of CLion IDE, this post will explain how to configure your favorite IDE for that purpose.
+The next RTOS SDK releases - version 4+ - are going to use CMake as the default build process but it is already present into the current version 3.2, meaning it is already possible to use CLion IDE to code your project.
+This post will explain how to configure your favorite IDE for that purpose.

 Create your project

-First copy the getting-started project template present in the exemple directory of the SDK.
+First copy the getting-started project template present in the exemple directory of the ESP SDK.

-Open it inside the IDE, it will be detected as a CMake project.
+Open the directory inside CLion.
+It will be detected as a CMake project.

 Configure a new toolchain